nnirror/facet/README.md

 It's also possible that during development of a new patcher, when refreshing the browser or opening and closing Max many times, you might occasionally need to refresh the page in your browser, or click into the `facet_server` object in the patcher , click `script stop` and then `script start` to restart the server in Max.
 Generally this should work automatically, but if you're doing rapid development things can get out of sync.

-There is also a utility object, `facet_buffer.maxpat`, which can visualize the Facet pattern in Max.
+There is also a utility object, `facet_debug.maxpat`, which visualizes the Facet pattern in Max, along with the minimum value, maximum value, and pattern length.
 Check out `example_facet_debug.maxpat` for an example.

 Please also feel free to create issues on GitHub or contact me (michael.j.cella@gmail.com) if you have questions.